rschristopher/ischristtrue.com/src/modern-views/free-will.md

     The contrary view is not necessarily 0% for man (although that view exists), but rather an insistence that 100% of goodness and salvation is due to God.

-From these ongoing debates over free will, [synergism](https://crosstheology.wordpress.com/synergism/) became the agreed upon solution by *orthodox* Christians.
+From these semi-Pelagian debates over free will, [synergism](https://crosstheology.wordpress.com/synergism/) became the agreed upon solution by *orthodox* Christians.
 This view was reinforced in the